 Fifteen years ago, an east-coast college coach put a lacrosse stick in Jessica Livingston’s hand—and she never let go.
 She packed up her passion for the sport when she moved to Arizona after graduation, and set out to build a lacrosse community as coach, player and general LAX evangelist.
 Jessica talks about the sport that anyone can play, her take on how to coach young women and the life lessons team sports like lacrosse can provide.

-Vicki: How likely would it be for an all-star high school player in Arizona to get a scholarship, say, in a Division One school?
+How likely would it be for an all-star high school player in Arizona to get a scholarship, say, in a Division 1 school?

 There are players getting scholarships now.
 It really goes to [showing] the hard work from the player.
 She’s not going to just walk out to the field and have recruiters that are watching in Arizona.
 They’re not going to come to us.
 That is part of why we started a travel team, so that we can go to tournaments where there are college recruiters and we can develop some of the better athletes who want to take it to that next step and be seen.

 How would you say that the high school girls you coach have benefited from the women athletes who have gone before them?